 Step Two: Use your big cooldowns

-- Flourish, Tranquility and Tree of Life are all ultra high throughput, low mana healing that you need to be casting as often as possible.
+- Flourish, Tranquility, Convoke the Spirits and Tree of Life are all ultra high throughput, low mana healing that you need to be casting as often as possible.
 Plan out your usages before the fight even begins.

-- Make the most of Flourish by ramping into it with rejuvs and Wild Growth .
+- Make the most of Flourish by ramping into it with rejuvs and Wild Growth.
 Make the most of Tree of Life by filling it with Rejuv and Wild Growth casts instead of wasting it with Regrowth.
 Regrowth in Tree of Life is a very bad cast unless it is literally saving a life.

 - Maximize your innervate value by fitting an Efflo and Wild Growth cast into the duration.

 A significant portion of your healing in almost every raid fight will come from smart usage of your cooldowns.
-You would have to cast 15-20 rejuvs to cover the healing a single Tranquility can do (and it’ll cost you 10 times as much mana).
+You would have to cast 15-20 Regrowths to cover the healing a single Tranquility can do (and it’ll cost you 10 times as much mana).
 Rejuvenations in Tree of Life are twice as good as Rejuvs outside.
 We can talk about how to get maximum value from each of them but the key here is first to get as many of them into every fight as possible.
 Write down a list of times at the beginning of each fight.
 Talk them through with your healing officer.

 Maximizing Tree of Life